idvorkin/idvorkin.github.io/_posts/2015-12-28-Igor-Eulogy.md

     * Exercising with Tori and The Kids.
     * Teaching Zach the importance of physical fitness.
     * 140 lbs sustainable.
-    * Ad hoc Pushups and pullups
+    * Ad hoc Pushups and pull ups
     * Flexibility
     * Massages
     * Yoga

-### As an emotionally healhty human
+### As an emotionally healthy human

-Igor understood emotional health is the basis of his stability, and invested accordingly.
+Igor understood emotional health is the basis of his stability, and [invested](http://idvorkin.github.io/search-inside-yourself) heavily.
 Igor started each day at 5am by recording his blessing in his gratefulness journal, followed by 20 minutes of meditation.
-Igor closed the day in a similar vein, a final 20 minutes of meditation and writing out what made the day great in his gratefulness journal.
+Igor closed the day in a similar vein, a final 10 minutes of meditation and writing out what made his day great in his gratefulness journal.

-Igor prided himself in being able to ride his
+Igor prided himself in being calm like water, and have a grand-mother mind he could apply to [himself](https://www.amazon.com/Getting-Yes-Yourself-Worthy-Opponents-ebook/dp/B00OP1FIUM/ref=sr_1_3?ie=UTF8&qid=1515073110&sr=8-3&keywords=getting+to+yes+with+self), and to others.

 * To File:
     * Able to understand and influence the emotions of others
     * Knew his triggers, and quick sands, and had effective strategies for dealing with them.
-    * Able to contorl his emotionals
+    * Able to control his emotions
-    * Non-judgemental, compassionate,
     * NLP - Reframing ideas.
-    * Getting to Yes with Self.
 * Archived links

 * To live
     * Meditation retreats?

+### As a husband

+Becoming a husband started [when Igor met Tori](http://ig66.blogspot.com/2012/02/how-igor-met-tori-genesis-story.html?q=when+tori+met+igor), and then took several twists and turns to get [married](http://ig66.blogspot.com/2015/01/married-check.html?q=when+tori+met+igor).
+Tori really values her privacy so expect this section to be Tori light, and Igor heavy.

+* To File
+    * Putting Tori's creativity in the fore front without putting Tori there.
+    * Tori being the man in the relationship - the wrench story, porch story, patio.
+    * Incredible costumes
+    * Incredible Chocolatiers
+    * Zach's+Tori about Mom being a job you can't stop at 4pm.
+* Archived links
-    *
+* To live

 ## Roles that are still in point form

 ### As a Friend, Mentee, and Mentor